space-wizards/docs/src/en/proposals/krunklehorn-informant.md

     - Should fail during nukeops (and maybe pirates)
     - Should handle examine text for suspicious packages (see bikeshedding)
   - System subscribes to MapInitEvent for RewardInformantOnUse components
-    - Adds a new InformantConditionComponent reference (see below)
+    - Adds a new Entity<InformantConditionComponent> (see below)
   - System implements a helper function for whatever rules are required for an item to be considered "in a mob's inventory"
     - Should include equipment slots and hands
     - Transform hierarchy maybe?
     - Future edge cases
 - [ ] New condition component & system: InformantCondition
-  - Component defines and stores a new enum: PackageState
+  - [x] Component defines and stores a new enum: PackageState
     - Undelivered: failure
     - Emagged: failure
     - Delivered: greentext
-  - System contains a list of references to the component
+  - [x] System contains a list of Entity<InformantConditionComponent>
-    - Wrap with a TryAdd, outputs the reference on success
     - Softcap to the ratio
     - Admin spawns should force
-  - System subscribes to <RewardInformantOnUse, InformantRewardEvent> (see below)
+  - [x] System subscribes to <RewardInformantOnUse, InformantRewardEvent> (see below)
-    - Looks for matching InformantConditionComponent reference
+    - Looks for matching Entity<InformantConditionComponent>
     - PackageState.Delivered if match
-  - System subscribes to <GotEmaggedEvent, RewardInformantOnUse>
+  - [x] System subscribes to <GotEmaggedEvent, RewardInformantOnUse>
     - Checks for a match on the user's DNA, to prevent trolling
     - PackageState.Emagged if a match was not found, or no DNA present
   - System implements some method to handle the delivery conditions
-    - Foreach entry in reference list, call antagonist boilerplate helper function
+    - Foreach entry in list, call antagonist boilerplate helper function
     - PackageState.Delivered if success
   - System implements some method to handle the final, two-fold condition
     - Same alive, unrestrained code as EscapeShuttleCondition